 “Never worry about running out of new sales opportunities …”

-Then, you’re describing specific benefits and how it can solve problems from your customer’s perspective.
+Then, you’re describing specific benefits and how they can solve problems from your customer’s perspective.

 Your email sequence and schedule can go something like: